 1/4 cup (30 g) unbleached all-purpose flour

-2 cups (473 g) of liquid from pan topped off with extra chicken broth as needed
+2 cups (473 g) of liquid broth from pan (use a gravy separator or you’ll have a lot of oil) topped off with extra chicken broth as needed

 Salt and pepper to taste